Are Women Overdoing Eye Contact on Dates?

 So what do I want you to do instead?
 Alternate eye contact with smiling as you glance around the room, glance at the painting on the wall, glance at the flowers, visually take in the room.
 This allows him to relax in your presence because your focus on him is not intense.
 It serves you both better by letting him close the gap to get your attention a little, as opposed to you chasing him with constant intense eye contact, which scares men off.
 You aren’t avoiding eye contact (which would show lack of confidence) but you also aren’t gazing deeply into his eyes either (which is going to make him feel shifty and uncomfortable).
 You want something in the middle.

-Life tip and example of how you may have already seen this play out in the past: If a man is ever boring you with pontificating on some subject that doesn't interest you, ask yourself if you are using body language (are your toes pointing at him?) and using a lot of eye contact as though you are listening attentively.
+Life tip and example of how you may have already seen this play out in the past: If a man is ever boring you with pontificating on some subject that doesn't interest you, ask yourself if you are using body language and using a lot of eye contact as though you are listening attentively.
+(For instance, in terms of body language, are your toes or knees pointed at him?).
 If you are, it is often the case that you think you’re just being polite while he thinks your eye contact/body language is a green light to keep talking on and on about himself because he thinks your rapt attention is showing that you want to hear more.
 Disengaging your focus from him will 9 times out of 10 get him to snap out of it and return to a two-way conversation rather than dominating the conversation.
-(It's amazing how much communication is non-verbal... subscribe to our newsletter if you would like to hear more of these tips.)
+(It's amazing how much communication is non-verbal... subscribe to the newsletter if you would like to hear more of these tips.)

 At the end of the day, I hope your take away to aim for intermittent eye contact on your date, and make a mental note to avoid “gazing deeply into his eyes” (which is also known as staring, and don’t all of us pretty much universally feel uncomfortable being the subject of a stare?)